rdabbs88/MarketWatch/README.md

 ## Overview
 This web application helps users analyze stock information, by retrieving current and historical data using the Alpha Vantage API.
-After submitting a valid ticker symbol, the following will be displayed:
+After submitting a valid ticker symbol, the following will be displayed, which are also visualized through a graph:
 - Latest Closing price
 - 50-day moving average
 - 200-day moving average